Why SSH Security Matters for Ubuntu Servers

 nano ~/.ssh/authorized_keys

 Paste the public key text on its own line, then save and close the file.
-Set correct permissions:
+Set correct permissions on the SSH directory and authorized keys file:

 chmod 700 ~/.ssh